Airbyte Pricing (2026): Open Source vs Cloud Costs

 Frequently Asked Questions

-Is Airbyte really free?
+Is Airbyte free?

 The open-source core is free.
 You'll pay for infrastructure to host it (typically $200-$1,500/month on AWS or GCP) plus engineering time for maintenance.
 Airbyte Cloud is a paid managed service with usage-based pricing.